PUBLICATION ETHICS AND PUBLICATION MALPRACTICE STATEMENT

 - it is necessary to recognize a contribution of those who anyhow influenced on a course of research, in particular references to significant works, which were used in the research, should be submitted;

-- authors should not submit manuscript to the journal that was submitted into other journal or in consideration as well as an article that already published in other journal;
+- authors should not submit manuscript to the Journal that was submitted into other journals or in consideration as well as an article that already published in other journals;

 - all the persons who have made a significant contribution into the research should be indicated as co-authors of an article.
 It is unacceptable to indicate among the co-authors those who were not involved into a research;